Data-Wrangling-and-Visualisation/Napitochki/README.md

 Allow users to explore drinks based on their taste preferences, making it easier to find new favorites.
 - Flavor Mapping:
-Provide a visual representation of how dierent drinks relate to each other in terms of taste, helping users understand the flavor landscape.
+Provide a visual representation of how different drinks relate to each other in terms of taste, helping users understand the flavor landscape.

 ### Current stage of the project